hakank/picat_regex/README.md

 ## Compiling and testing

-The regex module has been developed on a Linux Ubuntu 20.04 system.
+The regex module has been developed on a Linux Ubuntu 20.04 system using Picat version 3.3#3 (with a fix in picat_utilities.h, see below).
 To compile it you need the C source code for Picat, available at http://picat-lang.org/download.html (named picatnn.tar.gz, e.g. picat333.tar.gz).

 * Unpack the contents for the picat *.tar.gz in a directory, say `/home/hakank/picat`.